Cruz homer caps comeback as Dominicans beat US 7-5 in WBC - News 12 Now

-MIAMI (AP) — Nelson Cruz hit a go-ahead, three-run homer off Andrew Miller in the eighth inning, Starling Marte added a solo shot off the All-Star reliever and the defending champion Dominican Republic overcame a five-run deficit to beat the United States 7-5 Saturday night in the World Baseball Classic.
+Nelson Cruz hit a go-ahead, three-run homer off Andrew Miller in the eighth inning, Starling Marte added a solo shot off the All-Star reliever and the defending champion Dominicans overcame a five-run deficit to beat the United States 7-5 Saturday night.

+“If you didn’t feel the emotions of this game, either you were dead or need to be checked out,” Cruz said.

 The comeback delighted a clamorous crowd of 37,446, the largest for baseball in the five-year history of Marlins Park.

+“The fans were incredible,” Miller said.
+“It was a different atmosphere from anything we’re used to — different from the playoffs or World Series games.
+It was a blast to be a part of it.
+I just would have liked to have gone in there and done my job and made them quiet.
+I didn’t do that.”

 The U.S. fell to 1-1 and is in jeopardy of being eliminated in the first round.
-The Americans, who play Canada on Sunday, failed to reach the three previous WBC finals.
+The Americans, who play Canada on Sunday, failed to reach the finals of the three previous WBCs.

 The Dominicans improved to 10-0 in the past two Classics, including 2-0 this year.
 They can clinch first place in Pool C and advance to the second round by beating Colombia on Sunday.

-The Americans were on the verge of clinching a berth in the second round when Miller took the mound with a 5-3 lead in the eighth.
-He walked Jose Bautista starting the inning, Carlos Santana followed with an infield single and Cruz pulled an 0-2 slider just inside the foul pole.
+Team USA was on the verge of clinching a berth in the second round when Miller took the mound with a 5-3 lead in the eighth.
+He hit Jose Bautista on a foot with a breaking ball starting the inning, Carlos Santana followed with an infield single and Cruz pulled an 0-2 slider just inside the foul pole.

 Miller yanked off his cap in dismay, while Cruz began gleefully pumping his fists even before he reached first base.

-Dominican rooters spent much of the game on their feet while honking horns, pounding drums and rattling noisemakers.
-Eventually they rattled the Americans.

-U.S. starter Marcus Stroman threw 4 2/3 scoreless innings, but his replacement, Roark, allowed Machado’s homer and Santana’s two-run single.
+Starter Marcus Stroman threw 4 2/3 scoreless innings for the Americans, but his replacement, Roark, gave up Machado’s homer and Santana’s two-run single.

+Roark said he was at fault for allowing the Dominicans to get going.

+“My bullpen was good.
+You’ve got to translate that to going out there on the mound and blocking out all the noise,” he said, standing in a ballpark tunnel half an hour after the game.
+“It was very loud all game long.
+Even in warmups.
+Even right now, you can hear the horns.”

 Brandon Crawford had a pair of two-out, run-scoring hits for the Americans, and the Marlins’ Giancarlo Stanton and Christian Yelich each delivered an RBI hit.
 A misplay of a routine fly by the Dominicans helped the U.S. take a 2-0 lead on the third.

 The Dominicans’ Edinson Volquez, making his fifth career WBC start, allowed three runs — one earned — in 3 2/3 innings.
-Jeurys Familia, facing possible suspension under Major League Baseball’s domestic violence policy, pitched a perfect ninth for the save.
+Jeurys Familia, facing possible suspension under Major League Baseball’s domestic violence policy, needed only 11 pitches to earn the save with a perfect ninth.